Jinhuagong Coal Mine was built in 1956, 12km(7 mi) west of Datong City. It is close to the Yungang Grottoes, across a river.

 Datong Jihuagong Coal Mine produces high quality coal that produces a lot of heat when it burns.
 It is low in sulphur content, soit burns cleanly and is ideal for home use.

 Though much of the developed world is in industrial decline, China's economy is still growing.
 The growth is largely coming from energy-intensive industries, such as steel production, cement production, and automobile production.
 So China's demand for energy is increasing.

-- One of China's big coal mines you can see
+- It is one of the only big China coal mines that you can see.

 - About four or five million tons of coal are produced each year